MarioMingarro/ClimaRep/README.md

 The output of `vif_filter` returns a `list` object with:
 - A filtered `SpatRaster` object containing only the variables that were kept
 - A comprehensive statistics summary list including:
-  - The lists of variables that were kept and those that were excluded.
+  - The name of variables that were kept and those that were excluded.
   - The original Pearson's correlation matrix between all initial variables.
-  - The final VIF values for the variables that were retained after the filtering process.
+  - The final VIF values for the variables that were retained.

 ```{r}